Cloud Star Wellmade Homestyle Meals Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 And a fat-to-protein ratio of about 46%.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.

-When you consider the protein-boosting effect of the pea protein, this looks like the profile of a wet food containing only a modest amount of meat.
+When you consider the protein-boosting effect of the pea protein, this looks like the profile of a wet food containing a moderate amount of meat.

-Cloud Star Wellmade Homestyle Meals is a meat-based canned dog food using a moderate amount of named meats as its main source of animal protein, thus earning the brand 3 stars.
+Cloud Star Wellmade Homestyle Meals is a grain-free canned dog food using a moderate amount of named meats as its main source of animal protein, thus earning the brand 3 stars.

 Cloud Star Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this Cloud Star product line.
 If there are no recalls listed in this section, we have not yet reported any events.

 A Final Word